 5) Get to know them

-Your misterb&b guest will arrive a stranger but we hope they’ll leave as a friend.
+Your misterb&b guest will arrive a stranger, but we hope they’ll leave as a friend.
 Take some time to sit and chat to get to know a bit more about them as soon as they arrive, share some life experiences and see what common interests you have: it’s a great chance to see what things you might enjoy doing together during their stay.
-You can also use this time to ask for the deposit if you’re asking for one.
+Also remember that this may be their first time to the city, and they have likely chosen a misterb&b to get some local knowledge on the city's scene, so use this time to educate them on a couple of cool bars and hangouts should they wish to go out and mingle.

 6) Show them around your place